Strevia/phants-nomic/rules/rules.md

 ## Rules

-1. All players must agree to any changes to these rules, including all files in the folder containing these rules.
+1. All active players must agree to any changes to these rules, including all files in the folder containing these rules.
+If an inactive player votes no on a proposal, it cannot take effect.

 2. Any player may choose to go inactive at anytime.
-Inactive players do not vote on new rules.
+Inactive players do not have to vote on new rules.
 Inactive players may choose to become active again at any time.

 3. All rules should have a number, which counts sequentially up with each new rule.